AlekseySyryh/udacity_drl/README.md

 	activate drlnd
 	```

-2. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
+1. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
 	- Next, install the **classic control** environment group by following the instructions [here](https://github.com/openai/gym#classic-control).
 	- Then, install the **box2d** environment group by following the instructions [here](https://github.com/openai/gym#box2d).

-3. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
+1. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
 Then, install several dependencies.
 ```bash
 git clone https://github.com/udacity/deep-reinforcement-learning.git
 cd deep-reinforcement-learning/python
 pip install .
 ```

-4. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
+1. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
 ```bash
 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```

-5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+1. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` to get started with training your own agent from scratch.
+Or view `Report.ipynb` to see my agent’s training.